Rates, Estimates, & Processing

 Rob found his love for synthesizers from listening to bands like Rush, Emerson, Lake & Palmer, Van Halen, and other keyboard/synthesizer laden heavy metal bands from Scandinavia.
 Although Rob listens to and appreciates synthesizer roots in classic pop and electronic records, Rob is a bonafide headbanger, and is probably the worlds biggest Iron Maiden fan.

 Tech work came naturally from a young age born simply from not being able to afford repairs while playing in local bands.
-A career was chosen of it after the realization that he was more interested in what and how his gear was accomplishing sonic awesomeness than actually playing them, though he still is an avid player and practicer of keyboard instrument, even still playing the occasional gig in his heavy metal band.
+A career was chosen of it after the realization that he was more interested in what and how his gear was accomplishing sonic awesomeness than actually playing them, though he still is an avid player and practicer of keyboard instruments, even still playing the occasional gig in his heavy metal band.

 After doing gear repair out of the garage for 5 years, Rob opened Rosen Sound as a brick & mortar in early 2014 at the original 1008 W Oak location.
 Today, Rosen Sound now occupies 10,000 square feet of real estate spread across 4 neighboring addresses to the original 1008 location.

-Rob’s days now are comprised of working on the more complex electronic and restoration work that is in queue at his shop, alongside managing the day-to-day of owning a business.
+Rob’s days now are comprised of working on the more gratifying electronic and restoration work that is in queue at his shop, alongside managing the day-to-day of owning a business.
 Other passions and activities include 3D CAD work, circuit design, being a dad, and collecting synthesizers.